open/close all folders

 - Zig-Zagging Trope.
 She's actually not much more of a Dude Magnet than pretty much any female lead in most similar shows.
 Zoey is supposed to be a popular girl, so she's obviously seen as attractive at her school, but she only has a reasonable number of admirers or potential love interests in four seasons: besides Chase, there's Logan (who initially flirts with her, but also with her friend Dana), Danny in one episode of season 3, James in season 4, Jeremiah Trottman (who was attracted to Lola as well), and a group of desperate boys in the last episode who later went after Lola too.

 - On occasion, even subverted.
-There's one episode when Zoey is bartering with a guy for a favour and he asks a date in return: Zoey assumes he wants a date with her, but it turns out he's after her friend Nicole.
+There's one episode when Zoey is bartering with a guy for a favor and he asks a date in return: Zoey assumes he wants a date with her, but it turns out he's after her friend Nicole.

 - Everyone Loves Blondes: She's blonde and one of the most popular students, and Chase falls for her at first sight.
 Also Played with, because her brunette friend Lola gets just as much attention from the boys, if not more so.